 In fact one of the reasons why harem pants is so popular is that it is flattering to most body shapes.
 This pants have a baggy silhouette with the legs of the pants tight at the calves.
 This creates a very casual effortless style and hence very popular.

-The Pattern I have given below is for a Harem pants which is mostly fitted around the waist, not very baggy around the place where you need the least bulk, though it has an elastic waist.
+The pattern I have given below is for a Harem pants which is mostly fitted around the waist, not very baggy around the place where you need the least bulk, though it has an elastic waist.
 If you like an easy harem pants with shirred waist ( which is free size and easy to make in an hour or so) checkout the tutorial for the belly dance pants here.